-As a producer of artisan smoked meats myself I’m always on the lookout for others to discuss ideas with, I thought I’d check out some of the local Smokehouses, relying on my friends local knowledge to find some great local food producers.
+As a producer of artisan smoked meats myself with plans of shortly releasing my own meat hampers, I’m always on the lookout for others to discuss ideas with, to share my insights and to learn from theirs, so I thought I’d check out some of the local Smokehouses, relying on my friends local knowledge to find some great local food producers.

 What were the main foods being produced locally around Cork?

 This being Ireland, there was a great range of locally produced salmon – both wild and farmed fish – providing great raw materials for the Smokehouses.

 It wasn’t just salmon though, we also happened upon some delicious smoked salami, cheeses and even butter – all produced in the same area.

 Who were the artisan smoked meats and fish producers who especially impressed me?

 All the owners of the smokehouses my friend and I visited were really friendly and welcoming.